🗓️ First cohort kicks off virtually on Monday, September 22, 2025

 - 4 live sessions (Saturdays)

-- Weekly projects with GitHub-based code review
+- Weekly GitHub-based collaboration and peer code reviews

 - Instructor access via office hours + discussion board